vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 - Static resources (JS, CSS,…) caching with long periods (like a year)
 - When resource changes, cache needs to be invalidated (busted)
-- Each resource url has added "fingerprint" - String like version number or hash of contents of the file
+- Each resource URL has added "fingerprint" - String like version number or hash of contents of the file
-- When resource changes, the fingerprint changes as well → url changes and browser considers it a new resource
+- When resource changes, the fingerprint changes as well → URL changes and browser considers it a new resource

 ###Resource Resolvers

 - Spring can define chained Resource Handlers, which from given path resolve specific resource
 - If a resolver does not resolve, the next one in the chain gets the chance
-- Handler can have attacher Resource Resolver, which find the actual resource and can also alter resource URL
+- Handler can have attached Resource Resolver, which finds the actual resource and can also alter resource URL
 - Handler can also have ResourceTransformer, which can alter contents of the resource
-- Resolver can point to compressed version of resource, add fingerprint to the url,...
+- The resolver can point to a compressed version of a resource, add a fingerprint to the URL,...
 - GzipResourceResolver can be used to server compressed versions of resources
 - To enable resource versions in URL
     - ResourceUrlProviderExposingInterceptor filter must be declared as a servlet filter in web.xml